 May 23, 2014 by

-had a tough time getting your money back, and all consumers had a difficult time being treated fairly by manufacturers.
+Chances are, you’ve returned at least one product before in your life – perhaps it was defective in some way, or was given to you as a gift, and didn’t fit, or maybe it wasn’t quite what you expected.
+There was a time when you, the consumer, would havehad a tough time getting your money back, and all consumers had a difficult time being treated fairly by manufacturers.
 In March of 1962, that all changed, when President Kennedy gave a speech to Congress introducing the Consumer Bill of Rights.
 In this speech, Kennedy, with the help of consumer rights activist Helen Ewing Nelson, and aide Fred Dutton, laid out four basic rights that consumers should have, which was then expanded to include four more rights.

 These eight privileges covered not only people’s rights as consumers, but also grew to include basic human necessities, such as food, water, and shelter.
 However, along with these rights come responsibilities, and we as consumers must earn these rights, and exercise them wisely, and not take advantage of them.
 Today, we are discussing these rights and responsibilities, and how they relate to our everyday lives.
 If you’re interested in this topic, but see yourself on the other side of the equation, this article on online marketing tools, and this course on internet marketing for local business will show you how to reach as many consumers for your business as possible.